 This type of treatment may be recommended when:

-- The upper and lower jaws do not align properly
+- The jaws do not align properly

-Who Needs Surgical Orthodontics?
+Who May Benefit From Surgical Orthodontics?

 - Severe overbite or underbite